IntelLabs/nlp-architect/doc/source/np_segmentation.rst

-After downloading and unzipping the dataset, run ``preprocess_tratz2011.py`` in order to construct the labeled data and save it in a CSV file (as expected for the model). the scripts read 2 .tsv files ('tratz2011\_coarse\_grained\_random/train.tsv' and 'tratz2011\_coarse\_grained\_random/val.tsv') and outputs 2 .csv files accordingly to the same location.
+After downloading and unzipping the dataset, run ``preprocess_tratz2011.py`` in order to construct the labeled data and save it in a CSV file (as expected for the model).
+The scripts read 2 .tsv files ('tratz2011\_coarse\_grained\_random/train.tsv' and 'tratz2011\_coarse\_grained\_random/val.tsv') and outputs 2 .csv files accordingly to the same location.